Maxmi/Pluralsight-js-dev-env/README.md

-Notes I took following the Pluralsig course on JavaScript development environment setup.
+Notes I took following the "JavaScript development environment setup" on PluralSight.

 1. Create .editorconfig file in the root of the project.
 2. Create package.json file (http://bit.ly/jsdevpackagejson)